saikotek/docs/pages/public_cloud/public_cloud_databases/databases_17_metrics_via_prometheus/guide.en-gb.md

 ## Instructions

-### Enable the prometheus exporter for your service
+### Enable the Prometheus exporter for your service

-You can enable a prometheus exporter for your service using the API endpoint:
+You can enable a Prometheus exporter for your service using the API endpoint:

 > [!api]
 >
 > @api {v1} /cloud PUT /cloud/project/{serviceName}/database/{engine}/{clusterId}
 >

-The boolean property `enablePrometheus` should be set to `true` to activate the prometheus exporter for your service.
+The boolean property `enablePrometheus` should be set to `true` to activate the Prometheus exporter for your service.

-### Retrieve the prometheus exporter access info
+### Retrieve the Prometheus exporter access info

-Use the following API endpoint to get the data needed to access the prometheus exporter:
+Use the following API endpoint to get the data needed to access the Prometheus exporter:

 > [!api]
 >